-Recently, the wireless community has published a lot of research articles and surveys on the topic.
-The current survey papers tend to focus on specific aspects of THz communications, such as antenna fabrication [55], propagation characterization [58], measurement [63], channel modeling [64], beamforming [57], and hardware [53].
-These surveys are more beneficial for researchers who are focusing on a particular aspect of THz communications and need an exhaustive collection of the existing research outcomes.
-On the other hand, some magazine articles such as [51], [66] offer overviews which cover relatively wide ranges of aspects but are rather concise on many topics.
-Moreover, prior literature primarily concentrated on the THz communications from the perspective of the conventional wireless community, while the THz sensing has received much less attention.
-Last but not least, most of the literature does not take into account the particular applications, requirements, and scenarios of 6G.
+Recently, the wireless community has published several research articles and surveys on THz communications.
+As listed in Table I, the existing surveys tend to focus on specific aspects of THz communications, such as antenna fabrication [49], propagation characterization [52], measurement [57], channel modeling [58], beamforming [51], and hardware [47].
+These surveys are more beneficial for researchers who are focusing on a particular aspect of THz communications and need an exhaustive collection of the existing research outcomes in this aspect.
+On the other hand, some magazine articles such as [45], [60] offer overviews that cover relatively wide ranges of aspects but are rather concise on many topics.
+Therefore, a comprehensive survey, which can provide researchers with a holistic view of all the necessary ingredients to build a THz system, is still missing.
+In addition, prior literature primarily concentrated on THz communications from the perspective of conventional wireless systems and applications, while THz sensing has received much less attention.
+Last but not least, most of the current literature does not take into account the